AmanSong/CC_Week_2/README.md

+#This is a change made within the Azure VM

 # Docker Getting Started Tutorial

 This tutorial has been written with the intent of helping folks get up and running